spatialos/online-services/docs/content/services-packages/analytics-pipeline/deploy.md

 1\.
 Navigate to [the API credentials overview page for your project in the Cloud Console](https://console.cloud.google.com/apis/credentials) and create a new API key.
 Note that newly created API keys can take up to 10 minutes before they become fully functional.

 2\.
-Under “API restrictions”, select "Restrict key" and then choose ”Analytics REST API”.
+Under "API restrictions", select "Restrict key" and then choose "Analytics REST API".

 3\.
 Next, mount the API key into Kubernetes as a secret, replacing `{{your_analytics_api_key}}` with the API key you just created: